Disimpaction- How To Manually Remove Impacted Stool | Clear Relief Guide

 While effective, manual disimpaction carries potential hazards if improperly performed:

-- Mucosal injury: Abrasions or tears in delicate rectal tissue may result from rough manipulation.
+• Mucosal injury: Abrasions, fissures, or tears in delicate rectal tissue may result from rough manipulation.

-- Bleeding: Minor bleeding can occur due to trauma; significant bleeding requires medical attention.
+• Bleeding: Minor bleeding can occur due to trauma; significant or ongoing bleeding requires medical attention.

-Therefore, manual disimpaction should be reserved for cases where less invasive treatments have failed or are contraindicated.
+Therefore, manual disimpaction should be reserved for cases where less invasive treatments have failed, are inappropriate, or the impaction is clearly reachable in the rectum.
+It should not be used casually or repeatedly without medical evaluation.

 A Comparison Table: Manual Disimpaction vs Other Treatments for Impacted Stool